 If we love God’s word, it will stand as a defence for us from the giant of offence.
 Jesus warns us that offences will come but if our perspective is taken from Go’s word we will not let offence take root we will keep our eyes on God and the promises of his word.

 Sing the word

 My tongue will sing of your word, for all your commandments are right.
 Psalm 119:172 (ESV)

-One of our greatest spiritual weapons to slay the giants is praise, praise from the word of God is the best type of praise so praise God today for and in accordance with His word.
+One of our greatest spiritual weapons is praise, praise from the word of God is the best type of praise so praise God today for and accordance with his word.